 • Beware of agreeing to a lease if you're not sure you can commit to it over the entire term.
 Leaving a lease early might see you having to pay the remaining lease and the residual value.

 • Like a car loan, car leases require a credit check.
-If you have a bad credit rating, you may be denied a car lease.
+A poor credit rating can mean you pay more, or your application may be rejected outright.

 • If you're driving a car significantly less than what the car lease permits (the maximum mileage), you'll be doing an unnecessary favour for the finance company when you trade it in at the end of the lease.
 You'll have paid for wear and tear that you didn't even cause.